ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 Both [execution clients](/developers/docs/nodes-and-clients/#consensus-clients) and [consensus clients](/developers/docs/nodes-and-clients/#execution-clients) exist in a variety of programming languages developed by different teams.

-Multiple client implementations make the network stronger and more diverse rather than relying on a single client.
-The ideal goal is to achieve diversity without any client dominating, thereby reducing any single points of failure.
+Multiple client implementations can make the network stronger by reducing its dependency on a single codebase.
+The ideal goal is to achieve diversity without any client dominating the network, thereby eliminating a potential single point of failure.
 The variety of languages also invites a broader developer community and allows them to create integrations in their preferred language.

 Learn more about [client diversity](/developers/docs/client-diversity).